ddosecrets/gableaks-analysis/README.md

 This codebase relates to the [GabLeaks release](https://ddosecrets.com/wiki/GabLeaks) from Distributed Denial of Secrets.
 While the Gab data itself is limited distribution, this helper code is public.

-The original release format is a Postgresql database dump that includes data in three tables: accounts, statuses, and verifications.
-However, both the 'statuses' and 'accounts' tables contain a 'data' column where most of the relevant details are stored in JSON.
+The original release format is a Postgresql database dump that includes data in four tables: accounts, statuses, groups, and verifications.
+However, the 'statuses', 'accounts', and 'gabgroups' tables contain a 'data' column where most of the relevant details are stored in JSON.

 The mixed JSON / SQL format is not the most convenient for analysis.
-This script expands the data, creating new `statuses_expanded` and `accounts_expanded` tables with individual typed fields instead of one big JSON blob.
+This script expands the data, creating new `statuses_expanded`, `accounts_expanded`, and `gabgroups_expanded` tables with individual typed fields instead of one big JSON blob.
 The schemas are as follows:

 **statuses\_expanded**